Meggs625/refactor-tractor-whats-cookin-b/README.md

 ## Overview
-This project is enforcing the practices of refactoring a project in a codebase that the team members did not design and was unfamiliar to them.
-It covered aspects of converting network requests to remote APIs, utilizing a separate domUpdates files, ensuring best practices for user-accessibility, and incorporating webpack to streamline files.
+This project encompasses the use good practices in refactoring a project in a codebase that the team members did not design and was unfamiliar to them.
+It covers aspects of converting network requests to remote APIs, utilizing a separate domUpdates files, ensuring best practices for user-accessibility, and incorporating webpack to streamline files.

 ## Technologies
 - Javascript